jryio/statusbot/README.md

   serialization and deserialization of any Rust data type with helpful and easy to use macros and annotations.
 This will certainly be a crate used in this project.

+#### Registration Flow

+Status bot should work immediately for setting their Zulip status.

+The following is required for connecting a Zulip account to virtual RC:

+1. User direct messages @Status Bot and sends `desk {desk_id}`.
+This is the user's `desk_id` in Virtual RC.
+Sending status bot `help` should give instructions on how to find their `desk_id`.

+2. Status bot records `zulip_user_id -> virtual_rc_desk_id` (file or otherwise).

+3. All future direct messages to @Status Bot with `status "{user's status}"` should set both Zulip status and Virtual RC status.

+#### Open Questions

+* Is it possible for the user to send status bot a time in which they would like the status to expire?

+  * `status ":octopus: working until 10am" 10am`
+  * `status ":octopus: working until for 2 hours" 2hrs`
+  * `status ":beach: Out of office until 10/20" 2w`
+  * `status ":painting: "Presentation on thursday" thurs`
+  * `status ":laptop: Joining book club at <time:2023-09-28T09:30:00-06:00>`

+* If a time is set to expire, status bot will need to schedule a future API call to unset both Zulip and Virtual RC statuses.

+  * What is the best way in rust to schedule an action to occur at a specific date and time?